alistairmcmillan/alistairmcmillan.github.io/_posts/2024-02-22-Fun-and-games-with-Java-keystores.md

 > ```keytool -import -trustcacerts -alias starfleet -file starfleet.crt -keystore keystore.jks```

-If your certs are in separate files you can import them with the above commands.
-Again, the alias for your signed cert must match the alias you used at the start when you generated your public/private key pair.
+If your certificates are in separate files, you can import them with the above commands.
+Again, the alias for your signed certificate must match the alias you used at the start when you generated your public/private key pair.

-You may not need to import the root cert, it may already be present within your operating system.
-Keytool will ask you to confirm whether you want it in the ksytore if it is already present in the operating system.
+You may not need to import the root certificate; it may already be present within your operating system.
+Keytool will ask you to confirm whether you want it in the keystore if it is already present in the operating system.

 Once you run those commands you'll be done.
-If you run the ```keytool -list -keystore keystore.jks``` command you'll see multiple entries for your certs, unlike the single entry when you .
+If you run the ```keytool -list -keystore keystore.jks``` command you'll see multiple entries for your certificates, unlike the single entry when you.

 # Other notes